vertinski/strong-zero/README.md

 Weights are initialized using He-et-al Initialization.

 Training process involves adding uniform noise to training data, to help the model to generalize and increase robustness.
-Training also includes scheduled periodic learning rate pumps, which makes noticeable Loss decreases.
+Training also includes scheduled periodic learning rate pumps, which result in noticeable Loss decreases.

 ## The Generation and Combing process